Header image above. Derivative work. Original: Adrian Tync CC BY-SA 4.0 via Wikimedia Commons.

 7, 8 and 9: Smiley.toerist, CC BY-SA 4.0 via Wikimedia Commons

-If you notice any errors in this article, please contact me.
+If you notice any errors in this article, please get in touch with me.
 You can write to me in English or Polish.

 Please note that words on this page are copyright © South Coast View.